JoshuaWise/vapr/README.md

 ## Virtual hosting

 Vapr has the ability to route requests based on the hostname provided in the request.
 Vapr apps accomplish this by spawning "child apps".
-The parent app will route based on hostname, while the child apps route based on the request url.
+The parent app will route based on hostname, while the child apps route based on pathname.

 ```js
 const parent = require('vapr')();